 Preventing Emergency Repairs

 The majority of emergency furnace repair calls we receive are for issues that would have been caught during annual maintenance.
-A dirty flame sensor, a failing draft inducer motor, or a clogged condensate drain are all predictable failure modes that a trained technician identifies during a maintenance visit.
+A dirty flame sensor that causes nuisance lockouts, a failing draft inducer motor, or a clogged condensate drain are all predictable failure modes.

-Annual furnace maintenance β ideally performed in September or October β includes cleaning the burner assembly, testing the flame sensor, verifying the ignition sequence, and inspecting the heat exchanger.
-The cost of annual maintenance is a fraction of a single emergency repair call, and it extends the operational life of the furnace by years.
+Annual furnace maintenance — ideally performed in September or October — includes cleaning the burner assembly, testing the flame sensor, verifying the ignition sequence, and inspecting the heat exchanger.
+The cost of annual maintenance is a fraction of a single emergency repair call.

 Scheduling Your Service